'We made a mistake,' emotional Doug Ford apologizes to Ontarians

-The new measures were followed by a wave of intense backlash with health experts contending the restrictions were not properly focused to successfully combat the third wave of the pandemic.
+The new measures – which included closing playgrounds and granting Ontario officers an arbitrary right to stop and question people or vehicles – were followed by a wave of intense backlash with health experts contending the restrictions were not properly focused to successfully combat the third wave of the pandemic.

+Speaking outside his home in Toronto, where he’s in self-isolation after a staff member tested positive for COVID-19, an emotional Ford accepted responsibility for his government’s highly criticized missteps.

 “I sincerely apologize,” said Ford.